Twin cities log four more deaths, 522 new cases

 It is important to mention here that a total of 1,929 patients belonging to ICT and Rawalpindi district have lost their lives due to the illness since the advent of coronavirus in Pakistan.

-According to District Health Officer ICT Dr. Muhammad Zaeem Zia, over 1.3 million doses of COVID-19 vaccine have been administered to the population in the federal capital which means that 61 per cent of the total eligible population in ICT has been partially or fully vaccinated.
+According to District Health Officer Islamabad Capital Territory Dr. Muhammad Zaeem Zia, over 1.3 million doses of COVID-19 vaccine have been administered to the population in the federal capital which means that 61 per cent of the total eligible population in ICT has been partially or fully vaccinated.
 We are aiming to make ICT fully vaccinated as soon as possible, he said.

 It is alarming that the positivity rate of COVID-19 being recorded in Rawalpindi has been well over 10 per cent for the last two to three weeks while in the last 24 hours, it has turned out to be 11.28 per cent.

 Data collected by ‘The News’ on Sunday reveals that in the last 24 hours, as many as 321 new patients were reported from ICT while from Rawalpindi district, a total of 201 new patients were diagnosed with the infection.
-Out of four deaths reported due to COVID-19 from the region in the last 24 hours, three were from ICT.
+Out of four deaths reported due to COVID-19 from the region in the last 24 hours, three were from Islamabad Capital Territory.

+The virus claimed one life from Rawalpindi district in the last 24 hours that took the death toll to 1078.

 On Sunday, 119 confirmed patients of coronavirus illness were undergoing treatment at the healthcare facilities in the district while some 1715 confirmed patients were in home isolation.